 Bodyscan meditation is about relaxing the body to relieve, for example, neck tension that hinders you in everyday life.

-Bodyscan meditation in this context uses the techniques of progressive muscle relaxation and is therefore particularly suitable for people who suffer from chronic physical pain.
+Bodyscan meditation in this context makes use of the techniques of the progressive muscle relaxation and is therefore particularly suitable for people who suffer from chronic physical pain.

 When we hear the word meditation, we often think of an old man sitting cross-legged under a tree, breathing in and out slowly over and over again.